 There’s no doubt that insect bites are a real pest for everyone involved.
 Luckily, most insect bites are mild and don’t need immediate medical care.
-There are at-home options for caring for bites and providing relief so that you and your furbaby can go back to your adventures in no time!
+There are at-home options to care for and treat bug bites and providing relief so that you and your fur baby can go back to your adventures in no time!

 Bug bites on dogs can range from being a mere annoyance to causing serious health complications.
 If you think your dog has been bitten by a bug, it’s always best to err on the side of caution.